Cousins has 4 TD passes as Vikings surge past Lions 42-30

 INJURIES

-Vikings: Thielen had a game-ending hamstring injury in the first quarter after he was hurt while scoring his seventh touchdown of the season.
-DE Everson Griffen limped off the field in the third quarter.
+Vikings: Thielen had a game-ending hamstring injury in the first quarter after he was hurt while scoring his seventh TD of the season.
+Zimmer didn’t have an update on Thielen’s condition after the game.

 Lions: RB Kerryon Johnson (knee) and CB Darius Slay (hamstring) were injured during the game and did not return.